aimeos/aimeos-docs/src/manual/services.md

 ## Delivery

-During the checkout process, the customer might be able to choose between several delivery options (e.g. UPS, TNT, etc.) if they are made available by the shop owner.
-Each delivery option can have its own description, picture, and price.
+During the checkout process, the customer can choose between several delivery options (e.g. UPS, TNT, etc.) if they are made available by the shop owner.
+Each delivery option can have its own description, picture and price.
 You can add as many delivery options as you like.

-Every delivery option needs a delivery provider configured with the necessary parameter.
-A delivery provider implements the handling of the order after the payment was successful.
-This can be either a completely manual handling, a transfer of the order to the logistic partner, or an automated process for providing a customized download file to the customer.
+Every delivery option needs a properly configured delivery provider.
+It implements the handling of the order after the payment was successful.
+This can be a completely manual handling, a transfer of the order to a logistic partner or an automated process for providing a customized download file to the customer.
 Everything that can be implemented in an algorithm is possible within a provider.

 ## Payment

-Just as shop customers can select one of many delivery options, customers can select one of several payment options, but only if provided by the shop owner.
-Payment options can also have their own description, picture, and price.
+During checkout, customers can select a payment option if provided by the shop owner.
+Payment options can have their own description, picture, and price.

-For each payment option there must also be a configured payment provider to take care of the payment.
-There are two different payment processes: Local and remote payments.
+Each payment option requires its own configured payment provider that takes care of the payment.
+There are two different payment processes: local and remote payments.
 A local payment process collects the required payment data (if any additional data is necessary) and stores it locally in the shop system.
 Alternatively, a remote payment provider redirects the customer to a payment gateway, which handles the payment and notifies the shop system about the result of the payment process (usually success or failure).

 Extensions implementing payment providers are available, especially those using payment gateways to handle payments of customers.